Florin-Popescu/avarice-unofficial/README.md

 2. Put the script output in ./src/ioreg.cc and the variable name in ./src/ioreg.h.
 3. Add the device in ./src/devdescr.cc and fill with info based on datasheet and .atdf file in Atmel DFP.
 4. Other changes might be needed.
 Example for ATmega4808:
 	- The new megaAVR0 or AVR8x family can have more than 8 fuses, but AVaRICE only supported up to 8.
-Some functions
+Some functions may require updating to support this.

 ### New debugger protocols
 [Microchip EDBG-based Tools Protocols](http://ww1.microchip.com/downloads/en/DeviceDoc/50002630A.pdf) is a great source of info on this.
 Hopefully it will be updated if newer protocols emerge.